jhein1892/3D_pose_modeling/README.md

 ## Ideas
-I could use a good 2D tracker for the users, and once I've been able to model move camera for the coach to match the user, then just compare the 2D pose of the coach over the user to determine how close the movements are.
+- I could use a good 2D tracker for the users, and once I've been able to model move camera for the coach to match the user, then just compare the 2D pose of the coach over the user to determine how close the movements are.

+- I think I want to think about this without necessarily moving to a 3D model.
+     - If we take my 2D pose estimation keypoints, I just need to figure out
+        1) How to determine the users angle from and scale compared to the original video.
+        2) The formula for adjusting the pose estmiation model to match the original video, or vice versa.
+Think of it as trying to capture the same set of stars from different angles.

 ## Technologies